cogini/mix_deploy/README.md

 ## Usage

-The `deploy.init` task copies template files into your project, then the `deploy.generate` task uses them to create the output files.
+The `deploy.init` task copies template files from the library into your project, then the `deploy.generate` task uses them to create the output files.

 First, initialize templates under the `rel/templates/deploy` directory by running this command: